 For each dimension, the report identifies the positive and negative factors shaping perception and highlights verbatim snippets from AI-generated responses that candidates are likely to see during their job search.

-The solution goes beyond diagnostics: the Built In Platform will also provide actionable next steps for improving employer reputation.
+The solution goes beyond diagnostics: the Built In Platform also provides actionable next steps for improving employer reputation.
 Employers can:

 - Correct inaccuracies or outdated information with structured content on their Built In company profile.